jyojoh/case-designs/README.md

 ## Manufacturing Notes
 All images of cases displayed in this repository are of prototypes manufactured through the CNC-machining services provided by [PCBWay](https://pcbway.com).
 They are my preferred way for quickly getting prototypes.
 A lower-cost (and lower quality) alternative would be [JLCPCB](https://jlcpcb.com).
 Their manufacturing capabilities are more limited, cases received from them have had noticeable machining marks even after bead-blasting.
 Conversely, the resin 3D-printing services from [JLCPCB](https://jlcpcb.com) are excellent and provided at very reasonable cost.
 Would highly recommend ordering resin prints to check dimensional correctness, and then proceeding with CNC-machining after verifying.
 Resin printing is also well-suited for buttons and power switch sliders pieces.

+## License
+Individuals are free to use the files in this repository for the manufacturing of their own cases.
+For commercial use, all that is required is providing attribution to  the original designer and linking to this repository in materials distributed for the sales of cases manufactured from the design files here and any derivatives.